-CTV Market Penetration: Market penetration and consumer acceptance of CTV and streaming has been achieved.
+CTV Market Penetration: Market penetration and consumer acceptance of CTV and streaming have been achieved.
 CTV’s have become as common as the traditional TV in households, ISP data packages and streaming technology has improved, facilitating and creating capacity for market growth.
 As we close 2019, in the US:

-- 75% of homes with television have an internet connected TV device
+- 75% of homes with television have an internet-connected TV device

 - 74% of homes have at least one SVOD subscription